 Health Care Spending Account (HCSA)

-A Health Care Spending Account allows an employee to set aside a predetermined amount of dollars on a pre-tax basis to pay for qualified health care expenses, such as, but not limited to: deductibles, prescription drug co-pays, hospital co-pays, orthodontia or dental expenses not covered by your dental plan, over the counter drugs such as pain relievers, cough medicine or nasal sinus sprays, provided you have a statement from your physician that you have a medical condition that requires such over the counter medication and a doctor’s prescription for the medication, and many more expenses.
-Any employee eligible for health benefits is also eligible for this program.
-You can set aside as little as $500 or as much as $2,500 annually.
+A Health Care Spending Account allows an employee to set aside a predetermined amount of dollars on a pre-tax basis to pay for qualified health care expenses, such as, but not limited to: deductibles, prescription drug co-pays, hospital co-pays, orthodontia or dental expenses not covered by your dental plan and many other medical-related expenses not covered by health insurance.
+The Health Care Spending Account can be used to cover some over the counter drugs such as pain relievers, cough medicine or nasal sinus sprays.
+Any employee eligible for health benefits is also eligible for this program although you do not have to be enrolled in a state health plan to participate in the Health Care Spending Account.
+You can set aside as little as $250 or as much as $2,750 annually.
 The rules for effective dates for this benefit and the Dependent Care Assistance Program below are the same as for health insurance.

 The Dependent Care Assistance Program allows an employee to set aside a predetermined amount of dollars on a pretax basis to pay for qualified dependent care expenses.
 Qualifying expenses include charges incurred for the care of a dependent under the age of 13 or a dependent or spouse who is physically and/or mentally incapable of self-care, inside or outside your home which allow you to work, look for work, or attend school on a full-time basis.
 If you are married, the expenses must also occur while your spouse is employed or on days your spouse attends school.
 Any employee eligible for health benefits is also eligible for this program.
 You may elect an annual payroll deduction of up to $5,000.